idsc-frazzoli/retina/doc/gokart_software_setup.md

 * flip rubber nob to switch on gokart and check gokart battery level close to 100%
 * press button on side of box for power (button should light up in green)

-## BASLER ACE CAMERAS setup
+## BASLER ACE acA2500-60uc color camera setup

-Connect cameras that you want to use to the USB hub in the back of the gokart.
+* Verify that the LED on the back of the Basler camera is green.

-Open a terminal (Ctrl+Alt+T) and run the following command to source your catkin workspace:
+* Open a terminal (Ctrl+Alt+T) and run the following commands in order to source your catkin workspace and launch the color camera node that publishes images acquired from the basler ace acA2500-60uc camera:

     source ~/catkin_ws/devel/setup.bash

-Now, in the same terminal, you can launch a camera node.
-To launch a camera node run:

     roslaunch pylon_camera color_camera_node.launch

-This will launch a node that publishes images acquired from the basler ace acA2500-60uc camera.
+Remark: When you are finished with the operation, press Ctrl+C in order to terminate the image acquisition.

+In order to record the camera images for post processing, in a new terminal issue

+    rosbag record color_camera_node/image_raw/compressed

+## BASLER ACE acA640-750um color camera setup

+* Verify that the LED on the back of the Basler camera is green.
-If you want to publish images from the basler ace acA640-750um camera you will have to open another terminal, source your catkin workspace and the last step should be:
+* To publish images from the basler ace acA640-750um camera you will have to open another terminal, and execute:

+    source ~/catkin_ws/devel/setup.bash
     roslaunch pylon_camera BW_camera_node.launch

+Remark: When you are finished with the operation, press Ctrl+C in order to terminate the image acquisition.

-All the data is logged in the rosbag format.
-If you are familiar with that you can log the data using:
+The data is logged in the rosbag format by issuing

-    rosbag record <topic name>
+    rosbag record BW_camera_node/image_raw/compressed

-where topic name can be for example "color_camera_node/image_raw"; if you want to log raw images from the acA2500-60uc camera.

-If you have no idea what rosbags are, you can just run the script which will log stuff automatically for you (in new terminal).
-You can run it using:
+Alternative logging method: If you have no idea what rosbags are, you can just run the script which will log stuff automatically for you (in new terminal).

-    source ~catin_ws/src/pylon_camera/scripts/log_camera_topics.bash
+    source ~/catin_ws/src/pylon_camera/scripts/log_camera_topics.bash

 This script will log messages from all the cameras that are connected to the USB hub.
 You can stop it using (Ctrl+C).

 ## Configuration of LCM in OS